hakonschutt/PGR200-Innlevering2/README.md

 2. Print tables in database
 3. Print table content

-Here are the main promp for the program.
-This is the instructions allowed in the program.
+These are the instructions allowed in the program.

     ----------------------------------------
     OPTION COMMANDS